Faisal-Rahman16/order-data-analysis/README.md

-In this project, I extracted order data from Kaggle using Python and performed data analysis to derive business insights.
+In this project, I extracted Amazon order data from Kaggle using Python and performed data analysis to derive business insights.
 I started by loading and exploring the dataset, carrying out necessary preprocessing steps like handling missing values, cleaning data, and transforming it into a structured format for analysis.

 Using Python, I leveraged libraries such as Pandas for data manipulation.
 After completing the Python analysis,